superidol1890/PropHuntReloaded/README.md

 ## Contributing
 Contributions are welcome!
 Submit a [pull request](https://github.com/superidol1890/PropHuntReloaded/pulls) and give a brief description and the code will be reviewed as soon as possible.

+> This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or
+> otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC. ©
+> Innersloth LLC.